-In 2013, IDP designed and fabricated a solar and wind power system for use in operation of the drill, which has proven particularly useful at field sites where environmental impact is of special concern and where use of a generator for drill operation is not desirable or permitted.
-IDP also owns two Mountain Hardwear Space Station Dome tents for use with the Badger-Eclipse Drill systems.
-The tents have allowed drilling operations to continue safely and reliably during inclement weather on recent projects in Alaska, Greenland and Antarctica, where drilling progress would have been halted had the tents not been available.
-In 2017, IDP completed a full redesign of the aging control boxes and readout boxes to provide for simplified operation, weight reduction and new sealed cases.
+In 2013, IDP designed and fabricated a solar and wind power system for use with the drill, which has proven particularly useful at field sites where environmental impact is of concern and where use of a generator is not desirable or permitted.
+IDP also owns two Mountain Hardwear Space Station tents for use with the Badger-Eclipse Drill systems.
+The tents have allowed drilling operations to continue safely and reliably during inclement weather in Alaska, Greenland, and Antarctica.
+In 2017, IDP completed a redesign of the aging control boxes and readout boxes to provide for simplified operation, weight reduction and new sealed cases.
 In 2018, new cover panels were implemented for the traversing system.
 New cases were also procured for the motor section and tower frame.
-New load pins and load pin amplifiers were implemented and tested to make the load sense circuit more robust.
+New load pins and load pin amplifiers were implemented to make the load sense circuit more robust.
+Beneficial updates were made to the Operator’s Manual and minor maintenance is performed between field seasons.

 Two Badger-Eclipse drills are available for use.
 One is referred to as the ‘standard’ Badger-Eclipse Drill and the other as the ‘traversing’ Badger-Eclipse Drill, since it is sled-mounted.
-In late 2016 and early 2017, IDP performed a thorough assessment of the Eclipse Drills and has since implemented numerous minor, but very beneficial modifications to the drills.
+An improved winch cable termination has been built and is ready for field testing.

 |Number in Inventory||